The duality of love: An interview with Mimlu Sen

 Certain aspects of our relationship have dwindled and as we grow older

-I’m writing new stories about these journeys and Paban is writing new songs.
-Our partnership has led to many interesting collaborations and we hope to do a few more before we say goodbye to this wonderful earth.
+I’m writing new stories about these journeys, and Paban is writing new songs.
+Our partnership has led to many interesting collaborations, and we hope to do a few more before we say goodbye to this wonderful earth.

 What advice would you have for young lovers in modern India today on companionship and commitment?

-It takes a lifetime to know your own body so knowing another will take another lifetime.
+It takes a lifetime to know your own body, so knowing another will take another lifetime.

-Keeping together is hard work and the fuel needed is constant inspiration, invention, attention and patience.
+Keeping together is hard work, and the fuel needed is constant inspiration, invention, attention, and patience.

 My son Krishna has been living alone for years now, as is usual among young Parisians.
 I’ve had several conversations with him about this.
 It’s not that I want a daughter-in-law.
 I’m an independent old granny who enjoys every minute of my liberty.
 It’s just that we all need a friend by our side, someone who will pick you up when you fall down.
 A life companion must first, and above all else, be your friend.
+For the last seven years, he’s been on his own, except for one weekend every two weeks and half the summer holidays, when his two delicious children, Aniya and Iskandar, come to stay with him.

 But living alone, I said, can make you oversensitive or just not sensitive enough.